networksetcetera/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     ```
 _HINT: this should return the version number of the package_

-#### Task 3: Deploy a Windows Server 2016 Azure VM from Cloud Shell by using Azure Building Blocks
+#### Task 3: Deploy an Azure VNET from Cloud Shell by using Azure Building Blocks

 1. (Using your lab machine) Open a new tab in your browser and visit

  https://github.com/mspnp/template-building-blocks

  _HINT: you will see some examples of template files_

+ - You can find tutorials by selecting "wiki"
+ - You can find sample tutorial JSON files by browsing to "scenarios" then "tutorials"

-2. Observe the sample code for deploying a Virtual Machine.
-Copy the text for the first sample template using **CTRL-C**
+2. Observe the sample code for deploying a Virtual Network.
+Copy the text for "tutorial 2" using **CTRL-C**

 ``` json